hypervel/hypervel.org/docs/docs/scheduling.md

 In the past, you may have written a cron configuration entry for each task you needed to schedule on your server.
 However, this can quickly become a pain because your task schedule is no longer in source control and you must SSH into your server to view your existing cron entries or add additional entries.

-Laravel Hyperf's command scheduler offers a fresh approach to managing scheduled tasks on your server.
-The scheduler allows you to fluently and expressively define your command schedule within your Laravel Hyperf application itself.
+Hypervel's command scheduler offers a fresh approach to managing scheduled tasks on your server.
+The scheduler allows you to fluently and expressively define your command schedule within your Hypervel application itself.
 When using the scheduler, only a single cron entry is needed on your server.
 Your task schedule is defined in the `app/Console/Kernel.php` file's `schedule` method.
 To help you get started, a simple example is defined within the method.

 ## Defining Schedules